MoneroKon/meta/sponsorship-policy.md

 ### Our vision and mission

 Monero Konferenco (“MoneroKon”) is an open and welcoming conference that seeks to create a fun and conducive environment for the free exchange ideas.
 We rely on the generosity of anonymous donors of the Monero community and sponsors to achieve our funding goals.
-As a not-for-profit, grassroots, decentralized initiative, organizers, speakers, and attendees of MoneroKon have a variety of political, social, and economic views, but we all come together for the common purpose of advancing a peer-to-peer electronic cash system that is private by default, decentralized, and secure.
+MoneroKon participants have a variety of political, social, and economic views.
+However, we all come together for the common purpose of advancing a peer-to-peer electronic cash system that is private by default, decentralized, and secure.

 This policy has been devised to ensure clarity and openness in the sponsorship selection process.